krzyszt/react-redux-rxjs-boilerplate/README.md

 ## Storybook

-The starter kit comes with a configured Storybook.
+The starter kit comes with a configured <a href="https://github.com/storybooks/storybook">Storybook</a>

 Run `yarn storybook` to see the storybook at `http://localhost:6006`